 #2.
 Steps to Reproduce and Attachments

 Irreproducible bugs always take a back seat even though they may be significant.
-Therefore, take good care as to write the steps correctly and descriptively.
+Therefore, take good care to write the steps correctly and descriptively.

-Consider the issue stated in previous section.
+Consider the same issue stated in the previous section.

 - Create a new user using Sign Up option in the home page.
 (Sample Username: HelloUser)